Open Research Awards

 These awards were made possible thanks to Newcastle University’s Enhancing Research Culture Project Fund in support of our Research Culture Action Plan.

 The winners of Open Research Awards are listed below.
-The awards will run again in 2024 and details of how to enter will be added here in due course.
+We plan to run awards will again in 2026 and details of how to enter will be added here in due course.

 Open Research Award Winners